MP 25x12.5x5 / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Key role in advanced technologically fields – are used in HDD drives, electric motors, medical devices and very modern machines.
+- Key role in advanced technologically fields – are utilized in hard drives, electric motors, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: